-For the purpose of protection of the ancient culture, this region was closed to outside world till the year 2000.
+For the purpose of protection of the ancient culture, this region was closed to the outside world until the year 2000.

 Tiji, which is an ancient festival celebrated in this region, has grabbed people’s attention because of which people go there solely to celebrate the festival.

-The Lo Manthang has quite a history of a thousand year old religion and ancient tribes.
-This place is also the place os lost kingdom of ancient Tibet.
+The Lo Manthang has quite a history of a thousand-year-old religion and ancient tribes.
+This place is also the place os the lost kingdom of ancient Tibet.

-After enjoying the Lo-Manthang and other traditional villages of the upper mustang, the travellers normally head through the trail of Kali Gandaki Valley eventually landing on the city of Jomsom.
+After enjoying the Lo-Manthang and other traditional villages of the upper mustang, the travelers normally head through the trail of Kali Gandaki Valley eventually landing on the city of Jomsom.

 These tourists from Jomsom can either take air-flight or vehicle ride to Kathmandu city or Pokhara city whichever their next destination is.